SkylineCommunications/dataminer-docs/webservices/WS_v1/WS_Methods_v1/GetTrendDataForParameter.md

 Use this method to retrieve the trend data of a particular parameter.

 > [!NOTE]
 > This method is deprecated.
-Use GetTrendDataSimplifiedForParameter instead (see [GetTrendDataSimplifiedForParameter](xref:GetTrendDataSimplifiedForParameter)).
+Use [GetTrendDataSimplifiedForParameter](xref:GetTrendDataSimplifiedForParameter) instead.

 ## Input